-- 7. Eight (8) copies of a narrative describing the existing conditions of the site, the proposed use and the constraints or opportunities created by the site.
-This submission should include any traffic studies, utility studies, market studies or other preliminary work that will assist the Planning Board in understanding the site and the proposed use. - 8.
-Eight (8) copies of a site analysis plan at the same scale as the inventory plan (see [4] above) highlighting the opportunities and constraints of the site.
-This plan should enable the Planning Board to determine which portions of the site are unsuitable for development or use, which portions of the site are unsuitable for on-site sewage disposal if public sewerage is not available, which areas of the site have development limitations (steep slope, flat, soil constraints, wetlands, aquifers, wildlife habitat, scenic vistas, flood plains, drainage, etc.) which must be addressed in the development plan, areas where there may be off-site conflicts or concerns (i.e., noise, lighting, traffic, etc.) and areas well suited to the proposed use. - 9.
-Any requests for waivers from the submission requirements for the development review application.
+7. Eight (8) copies One (1) hard copy and one (1) digital copy of a narrative describing the existing conditions of the site, the proposed use and the constraints or opportunities created by the site.
+This submission should include any traffic studies, utility studies, market studies or other preliminary work that will assist the Planning Board in understanding the site and the proposed use.

+8. Eight (8) copies One (1) hard copy and one (1) digital copy of a site analysis plan at the same scale as the inventory plan (see [4] above) highlighting the opportunities and constraints of the site.
+This plan should enable the Planning Board to determine which portions of the site are unsuitable for development or use, which portions of the site are unsuitable for development or use, which portions of the site are unsuitable for development or use, which portions of the site are unsuitable for on-site sewage disposal if public sewerage is not available, which areas of the site have development limitations (steep slope, flat, soil constraints, wetlands, aquifers, wildlife habitat, scenic vistas, flood plains, drainage, etc.) which must be addressed in the development plan, areas where there may be off-site conflicts or concerns (i.e., noise, lighting, traffic, etc.) and areas well suited to the proposed use.

+9. Any requests for waivers from the submission requirements for the development review application.